Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ## VS Code Caches <code>.env</code> By Default

-By default, VS Code will cache `.env` files.
-If we change our database string in the `.env` file, VS Code will not pick up changes to the database string until we restart VS Code.
+If we change the database string in the `.env` file, VS Code will not pick up changes to the database string until we restart VS Code.

-- This means that if we update our `.env` and try to generate or apply migrations from the Terminal within VS Code, VS Code will run the command against the old `.env` database string until we restart VS Code.
+This means that if we update our `.env` and try to generate or apply migrations from the Terminal within VS Code, VS Code will run the command against the old database string until we restart VS Code.
 - To avoid this, either use the independent Mac Terminal application or restart VS code after changing the database strings.

 ### !end-callout